isc-projects/bind9/doc/arm/reference.rst

    recreated with the counters set to zero.)

 ``fetches-per-server``
-   The maximum number of simultaneous iterative queries that the server will allow to be sent to a single upstream name server before blocking additional queries.
+   This sets the maximum number of simultaneous iterative queries that the server allows to be sent to a single upstream name server before blocking additional queries.
 This value should reflect how many fetches would normally be sent to any one server in the time it would take to resolve them.
 It should be smaller than ``recursive-clients``.

-   Optionally, this value may be followed by the keyword ``drop`` or ``fail``, indicating whether queries will be dropped with no response, or answered with SERVFAIL, when all of the servers authoritative for a zone are found to have exceeded the per-server quota.
+   Optionally, this value may be followed by the keyword ``drop`` or ``fail``, indicating whether queries are dropped with no response, or answered with SERVFAIL, when all of the servers authoritative for a zone are found to have exceeded the per-server quota.
 The default is ``fail``.

-   If ``fetches-per-server`` is set to zero, then there is no limit on the number of fetches per query and no queries will be dropped.
+   If ``fetches-per-server`` is set to zero, then there is no limit on the number of fetches per query and no queries are dropped.
 The default is zero.

    The ``fetches-per-server`` quota is dynamically adjusted in response to detected congestion.
-As queries are sent to a server and are either answered or time out, an exponentially weighted moving average is calculated of the ratio of timeouts to responses.
+As queries are sent to a server and either are answered or time out, an exponentially weighted moving average is calculated of the ratio of timeouts to responses.
 If the current average timeout ratio rises above a "high" threshold, then ``fetches-per-server`` is reduced for that server.
 If the timeout